 FaithTrust Institute is a multifaith, multicultural training and education organization with global reach that provides faith communities and advocates with the tools and knowledge they need to address the faith and cultural issues related to abuse.
 FaithTrust Institute provides multifaith and religion-specific intervention and prevention training, consulting, and educational materials for national, state, and community faith-based and secular organizations.
 This means that Muslims, Buddhists, Hindus, Jews, Mormons, Jehovah’s Witnesses, Catholics, Protestants, and members of other religions can all receive education on clergy sexual misconduct in one site.

-Its trainings include information on maintaining healthy boundaries for clergy and spiritual leaders and can be done in person or online.
-It also offers consultations and the ability to build a training to meet your needs.
-Learn more about its Healthy Boundaries training.
-It also offers educational books, PDFs, and videos.
+Their training includes information on maintaining healthy boundaries for clergy and spiritual leaders and can be done in person or online.
+They also offer consultations and the ability to build a training to meet your needs.
+Learn more about their Healthy Boundaries training.

-GRACE (Godly Response to Abuse in a Christian Environment)
+GRACE (Godly Response to Abuse in the Christian Environment)

 GRACE is a well-recognized ministry that provides a wealth of services to churches and ministries to help prevent and deal with abuse in the church.
 Besides providing in-person and online training for ministry leaders, GRACE also provides organizational assessments, consultations, policy review and development, and even independent investigations when abuse occurs.